What are the best things to do in Port Elliot and Middleton? Read why travellers fall in love with these South Australian seaside towns.

 Between them they count galleries and cafes, white sandy beaches and whale watching amongst their many attractions.
 Located around an hour south of Adelaide, you could spend a day, a weekend or longer exploring these beach-side towns.

 Disclosure: Please note that some of the links included in this post may be affiliate links, and at no additional cost to you, we earn a small commission if you make a purchase.
 Commissions are appreciated and go toward maintaining the Curious Campers website.

 1. Horseshoe Bay

-Although devotees of the local bakery might debate this, the centrepiece of Port Elliot is Horseshoe Bay.
+Although devotees of the local bakery might disagree, the centrepiece of Port Elliot is Horseshoe Bay.
 The protected crescent shaped beach is a wonderful place to spend the day.
 There is plenty of sand and rock pools to explore.
 There is a small jetty at one end of the bay which is a popular fishing spot.

-If you want a break from feeling the sand between your toes, right behind the beach is a grass reserve, chairs tables and picnic facilities.
+If you want a break from feeling the sand between your toes, right behind the beach is a grass reserve, chairs, tables and picnic facilities.
 The views are beautiful.
 From Horseshoe Bay you can also enjoy a few of Port Elliot’s other attractions.

 2. Flying Fish Café

-3. Harbourmasters walking trail
+3. Harbourmasters Walking Trail